 Here are the details.
 Within 60 days of a breaking change, all courses will be updated to reflect the new API.
 If not, you'll receive a full refund for what you paid during those 60 days as well as any additional days that the breaking change(s) persist.

-Subscribe to get access to our full catalog of courses as well as our members only events and newsletters.
+Subscribe to get access to all our courses, weekly events, and exclusive newsletters.

 It's great course that contains sound fundamentals of js.

 This course was incredible!
 I have just finished the original react course, and I've found some things that I didn't fully enjoy.
 However this course is just amazing.
 You have done a very good job in explaining the hooks, it was very easy to understand more complicated useMemo and useCallback.
 My favourites by far are the useEffect and useReducer, in the way you explained them, previously I was scared of useReducer, or didn't understand when useEffect ran.
 The bonus about execution context was also great.
 Thank you!

 This was an amazing and straight to the point course.
 No fluff, just pure knowledge, and practical advice.
 I bought this course because I got so much value out of Tyler's free video on YouTube and because I loved his teaching style, I went ahead and subscribed.
 No regrets so far.
 Keep up the good work.